Todd Frazier: 1998 Little League World Series

-College
+High school and college

+Frazier attended Toms River High School South and played for the school's baseball team.
+The Colorado Rockies selected Frazier in the 37th round of the 2004 MLB draft, but he did not sign.

 Frazier attended Rutgers University and played college baseball for the Rutgers Scarlet Knights.
-In 2005 and 2006, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League.
+In 2005 and 2006, he played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League.
 In 2007, he started all 63 games for Rutgers, posting a .377 batting average, a .502 on-base percentage, and a .757 slugging percentage.
 He won Big East player of the year in 2007 and was named a Rivals.com All-American.
 Frazier finished in the top six all-time in every major single-season offensive category at Rutgers except triples.
 He set records for home runs, runs scored (87), walks (62), doubles (24) and total bases (187).
 He also finished second in slugging percentage (.757), second in at-bats (247), tied for third in RBI (65), fifth in hits (93) and tied for sixth in stolen bases (25).
-He is one of 3 Rutgers players picked in the 1st round of the MLB Draft since 1966.
-Frazier joined Bud White (1966) and Bobby Brownlie (2002) when he was selected with the 34th overall pick in the first round of the 2007 MLB First-Year Player Draft.
+He is one of 3 Rutgers players picked in the 1st round of the MLB draft since 1966.
+Frazier joined Bud White (1966) and Bobby Brownlie (2002) when he was selected with the 34th overall pick in the first round of the 2007 MLB draft.
 Since then, Rutgers only has had two players picked in the top 10 rounds, including fourth-rounder Patrick Kivlehan (2013), who played with the Cincinnati Reds in 2017.

 Professional career

 Cincinnati Reds

 The Cincinnati Reds selected Frazier with the 34th overall selection of the 2007 Major League Baseball draft.
-On July 11, 2007, Frazier made his professional debut as a designated hitter for the Billings Mustangs—the Reds' Rookie-Advanced farm team in the Pioneer League—going 2-for-4 with two singles, an RBI and a run scored.
+On July 11, 2007, Frazier made his professional debut as a designated hitter for the Billings Mustangs—the Reds' rookie-advanced farm team in the Pioneer League—going 2-for-4 with two singles, an RBI and a run scored.
 Frazier finished the 2007 season with the Dayton Dragons.

 Frazier played multiple positions for the Louisville Bats, the Reds' AAA team in the International League.
 He also spent the 2010 preseason as a non-roster invitee to the Reds' training camp.
 After the 2010 season, he was added to the Reds' 40-man roster.

 On May 23, 2011, Frazier and Matt Maloney were called up to the majors, with Edinson Vólquez and Jordan Smith optioned to Louisville.
 Frazier struck out in his first major league plate appearance facing Michael Stutes while pinch-hitting for Maloney.

-On May 24, 2011, Frazier was optioned back to Louisville to add an extra relief pitcher, Carlos Fisher.
+On May 24, Frazier was optioned back to Louisville to add an extra relief pitcher, Carlos Fisher.

 On July 31, 2011, Frazier hit his first career home run, a solo shot off of Barry Zito's 1–1 hanging curveball.
 On May 16, 2012, Frazier hit two home runs against the New York Mets.
-On May 23, 2012, he hit a walk-off home run in the bottom of the ninth against the Atlanta Braves.
+On May 23, he hit a walk-off home run in the bottom of the ninth against the Atlanta Braves.